KatekovAnton/MACS-docs/README.md

 For details about initializion script please refer to [Guide for Initialization script](API/GudeForInitializationScript.md).

 ## Runtime script
+> This is still work in progres and not supported for scenarios.
+You can play with tutorial0.lua

 Runtime script allow you to write logic that will be executed during the match.
 Game call script event handler and script can execute some logic at this moment.

 For details about runtime script please refer to [Guide for Runitme script](API/GudeForRuntimeScript.md).